Immigration appeal rights

 Helping someone else with their eVisa does not amount to providing immigration advice or services (which is a criminal offence if done by someone without a licence), according to the Immigration Services Commissioner.
 This means that a charity worker, for example, could help someone with an eVisa so long as they do not stray into advice on immigration status.
 Right to Remain has published a guide on How to support someone with the transition to eVisas.

-People having problems, including errors such as an incorrect name or visa type showing up on their acccount, can try:
+People having problems, including errors such as an incorrect name or visa type showing up on their account, can try:

 Someone being incorrectly denied boarding onto a flight to the UK could ask the airline to call the Home Office’s 24/7 Carrier Support Hub.
-From 31 December 2024, there will also be a helpline that passengers can call directly: 0800 8766921 or 0203 337 0927.
+The immigration minister has also suggested that bringing a printout of their eVisa page could be helpful; by the same token, taking a screenshot before travel might also be advisable.

-Old permits can still be used to set up an eVisa after 31 December 2024.
-In addition, the Home Office has effectively extended the validity of permits into 2025 as a transitional measure:
+Old permits can still be used to set up an eVisa.
+In addition, the Home Office extended the validity of permits into 2025 as a transitional measure:

-In all cases, the person’s underlying immigration permission needs to remain valid.
+Insofar as expired permits can still be used, the person’s underlying immigration permission also needs to remain valid.
 Someone who lets their visa expire will not be able to rely on an old residence permit.

 The situation is different for “legacy paper documents”, such as a stamp indicating indefinite leave to remain in an old passport.
-Such people “can continue to use their documents as they do today, including for travel“, apparently indefinitely.
+Such people “can continue to prove their rights, as they do today, using their physical documents where these are permitted”.